xhajnal/DiPS/README.md

 `>> python gui.py`

-Graphical User Interface should appear now (With some output return in the command line).
+Graphical User Interface should appear now (With some additional output returned in the command line).

-We are currently working on the manual; by that time you have to manage on your own.
+For fully functional GUI (all the features fully visible) please set the scale of the screen to 100%.

 *****
 ## HOW TO USE

 *****
+For a brief summary, you can see our poster (CMSB 19), `cmsb_poster.pdf`.

-To briefly present the main workflow of the tool using the graphical user interface, please see `tutorial.pdf`.
+To follow the main workflow of the tool using the graphical user interface, please see `tutorial.pdf`.

-More information about the tool can be obtained from the paper [[1]](#one) (if not reachable, please write us an email.)
+For more information about the methods please follow the tool paper (submitted) or previous HSB paper [[1]](#one) (if not reachable, please write us an email.)

 *****